StefanIvemo/vwan-playground/README.md

 The Playground is built and tested using [Bicep v0.4.1008](https://github.com/Azure/bicep/releases/tag/v0.4.1008), make sure that you have this or a newer version installed before starting the deployment (or build the Bicep file).

-Check installed Bicep version using Azure CLI (will be used by Azure PowerShell module):
+Check installed Bicep version using Bicep CLI (will be used by Azure PowerShell module):
 ```azurecli
 bicep --version
 ```